Agility Takes More than Practices

 Principles are the standards that guide choices, decisions, and actions.
 To see them play out, consider a ubiquitous Agile practice: the daily standup meeting.
-In its popular format, every team member answers the same three questions about their progress.
+In its popular format, every team member answers the same three questions about their recent, current, and next work.

-On the other hand, if the meeting leader has Waterfall principles in mind, the exact same format will yield other outcomes.
-For instance, the answers might be used for holding team members accountable for individual micro-progress.
-In that case, the outcome will not be a stronger team that’s closer to their goal; the daily meeting will be more likely to amplify individualistic and self-preserving behaviours.
+On the other hand, if the meeting leader has traditional work principles in mind, the three-question format will yield other outcomes.
+For instance, the answers might be used for holding team members accountable for individual micro-progress against a pre-made plan.
+There would be no team vibe or growth.
+The meeting would feel statusy; the members would engage to the extent they can avoid receiving blame or negative attention.

 The second element: beliefs

-Beliefs are convictions that people hold to be true in their situation.
-Let’s see how they play out in iteration (sprint) planning.
-It’s a simple practice: the delivery team and the product owner choose from among the most valuable work items the ones that will fit in the iteration.
+Beliefs are people’s most impactful assumptions.
+Let’s see how beliefs play out in sprint planning, which is notionally a simple practice: every couple of weeks, the delivery team and the product owner choose, from among the most valuable work items, the ones that would fit in the next sprint.

-These practitioners may hold Agile beliefs: Being human, they might make mistakes; valuable opportunities for changes in direction could present themselves anytime; and requirements could go stale.
-Given these beliefs, both the delivery team and the product owner would prefer short iterations and a focus on current needs, and thus could increase their chance of creating truly valuable increments.
+These people may hold Agile beliefs, such as: we’re human, so we’ll make mistakes; valuable opportunities for changes in direction could present themselves anytime; requirements could go stale.
+Based on this narrative, both the delivery team and the product owner would prefer very short sprints and a focus on current needs, thus increasing their chance of creating truly valuable increments.
 They might even forgo sprints altogether and work instead in a flow model with more frequent decision points.

-With Waterfall beliefs in mind, however, the same planning practice would produce different outcomes.
-Believing — correctly or incorrectly — that the product owner knows what she wants, and that her ideas would remain valuable and mostly unchanged once baked into product, the team would work with a bigger backlog, longer iterations, and big designs up front.
+With traditional beliefs in mind, however, the same planning practice would produce different outcomes.
+Believing — correctly or otherwise — that the product owner knows what she wants, and that her ideas would remain valuable and mostly unchanged until baked into product, the team would work with a bigger backlog, longer sprints, and big early designs.
 That would limit everyone’s flexibility and increase the cost of seizing opportunities.

 The third element: values

-Teams and managers who value “getting it right the first time” — a Waterfall value — consider refactoring a penalty for poor execution, flawed designs, or bad planning.
+Teams and managers who prize getting deliverables right the first time — a traditional value — consider refactoring a penalty for poor execution, flawed designs, or bad planning.
 Therefore, they refactor code only when it absolutely needs to change, though by then that’s usually hard and expensive to do.